-The purpose of this article is to discuss the topic of mental states being O-nonlocal.
+The purpose of this article was to ask a question and to reveal a problem, which is that mental states have to be O-nonlocal.
 Whatever its implications are, they are not yet developed.
-So I try though to discuss some possible consequences.
+I will try though to discuss some possible consequences.